tryvocalcat/vocalcat-api/meetnearme.md

 # MeetNearMe API Documentation

 ## Overview

-The `MeetNearMe` provides authentication and social integration endpoints for the **MeetNearMe** service.
-This API allows clients to authenticate users, retrieve social accounts, generate OAuth URLs for social authentication, and create content.
+The **VocalCat API** provides endpoints for authentication and social media integration.
+It allows clients to authenticate users, manage social accounts, generate OAuth URLs for social authentication, and create content.
+This API simplifies user management and social media operations for services integrated with MeetNearMe.

 ## Base URL

+The base URL for the API is:

 ```
 https://beta.vocalcat.com/v1/meet
 ```

+## Authentication

+All API requests require authentication via an **access token**.
+This token must be included in the request headers or query parameters.

+---

 ## Endpoints